 By Viator, May 2014

 If you only visit one you should probably make it Shilin, a huge, teeming site which offers a king-sized compilation of traditional night market delights.
 Shanghai fried buns, which come in vegetarian and carnivore varieties, are one of the biggest culinary hits here.
 There’s also a bewildering array of shops selling clothes and accessories.
 It’s particularly busy on weekends.

-In Taipei's oldest district, you'll find Snake Alley, a former red light district known for selling snake meat.
+In Taipei's oldest district, you'll find Snake Alley (Huaxi Street), a former red light district known for selling snake meat.
 Don't worry though, the market has plenty of snacks for the more conservative palate.
 The Shida Night Market near Taiwan Normal University caters primarily to students and expats shopping for housewares, appliances, clothes and school supplies, but it’s also home to a variety of excellent sit-down restaurants.

 Taipei's night markets are scattered throughout the city.
 They generally start up after sunset and the latest go until about 3am, with most starting to wind down around 1am.